 Then over Christmas, Mike and I were able to visit for a little longer than normal, so we took a full day and a half to work on it.
 We decided to only use the two three-row sets to make the credenza, since we couldn't make it even on both sides using the pieces we had.
 So we still have about half of the other card catalog to do something else with (sweeeeeet).

 I didn't get pictures of every step, but here are the basics of what we did:

-- Pulled out all the drawers and removed the hardware so I could get started polishing the brass pulls with Brasso and painting the drawer faces
+- Pulled out all the drawers and removed the hardware so I could polish the brass pulls with Brasso and painting the drawer faces

 - Drilled the two main pieces together